francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

     docker push localhost:5000/getting-started
     ```

+5. Check the image is present on the registry by refreshing the web browser at [`http://localhost:5000/v2/_catalog`](http://localhost:5000/v2/_catalog).
+You should see a json response like this: `{"repositories":["getting-started"]}`.

 ## Run the image pulled from the local registry

 Now that you pushed the image on the registry, you can safely remove the image from your machine.
 This to also reproduce a new instance on which you deploy your containerized application.